legion0/KZBot/README.md

 2. Get a telegram bot token from https://telegram.me/botfather and write it down somewhere.

 3. ssh into the machine.
-	1. make sure you have all deps installed: `sudo apt-get update && sudo apt-get install git ipython python2.7 virtualenv`.
+	1. make sure you have all deps installed: `sudo apt-get update && sudo apt-get install git ipython python2.7 virtualenv python-dev`.
 	2. clone this repo.

 ## setup python env